 Many of those tools may already be available to an outsourced IT provider, who will use them in their communications with your firm at no extra expense to you.

 4. Your outsourced IT team has access to all the skills you need.

-When you utilize only an internal IT team, you only have access to the skills that those individuals already have.
-If you need other skills, you will need to either bring in another service provider or hire more members for your team, which can mean substantial additional costs.
+When you solely use your internal IT team, you can only use the talents that those people already possess.
+If you require extra expertise, you will need to either engage more team members or bring in a different service provider, which could result in significant additional costs.

 5. It’s easy to scale outsourced IT support.

-By outsourcing your IT needs, on the other hand, you can more easily scale your IT services based on the current needs of your business.
+On the other hand, by outsourcing your IT requirements, you can more simply increase your IT services according to the current demands of your organization.